radio0but/LXD-Control-Center/README.md

 __ALLOWED_HOSTS = ["localhost","Yo.ur.Lo.cal.Ip","exemple.com"]__

 Then you can use one of your containers as a reverse proxy.
 If you make webssh visible on the web make sure you have good passwords on your system... make sure you have good passwors period !
+If you put webssh behind a reverse proxy change the variable wsshAdress in /opt/LXD-Control-Center/manage-containers/views.py __from__ _wsshAdress = "http://localhost:8989"_ __to__ wsshAdress = "https://ssh.yourdomain.com"